Austin Car Accident Attorneys

 - Cases where you have 50 percent liability in the accident, as does the driver of another car.
 Claims can be filed with or against the other driver’s insurance company, as well as your own insurance company.

 The services of your personal injury attorney don’t necessarily stop once you have accepted a settlement or received an award in court.
 If the defendant in your case decides to file an appeal, your attorney will need to present your case again.
 You may also need your attorney if you wish to appeal the jury’s decision in your case.
 Additionally, your attorney can help to ensure that you receive your settlement funds, assist in settling liens that you may have against your funds, and also help you to understand how your award may affect you during tax time.

 According to a report from the Texas Department of Transportation, there is a reportable car crash somewhere in the state every single minute.
-A car accident can occur for many reasons; here is a look at a few of the causes.
+An Austin car accident can occur for many reasons; here is a look at a few of the causes.

 - Failure to control speed was listed as the most common contributing factor for car crashes in urban areas, and was involved in 107,647 crashes during the year, including 320 fatal crashes and nearly 2,000 suspected serious accidents.
 It was also a top cause for accidents in rural areas, with 31,484 crashes.

 - Driving over the speed limit contributed to 2,601 crashes statewide, including 759 rural car accidents, and 1,842 accidents in urban areas.